 A number of food trends have become popular over the last few years, including a shift towards a vegan diet.
 According to Google searches, interest in the vegan diet has increased seven fold in the five years between 2014 and 2019.
-It now gets almost 3 times more interest than vegetarian and gluten free searches.
+It now gets almost four times more interest than vegetarian and gluten free searches.
 The Vegan Society reports there are currently 600,000 vegans (1.16% of the population) in Great Britain.
-While it is thought the number of vegan children is on the rise in the UK, current figures only accounts for people aged the age of 15.
+While it’s thought the number of vegan children is on the rise in the UK, current figures only accounts for people over the age of 15 years.
 The Veganuary campaign, which encourages people to go vegan for the month of January, had 250,000 people sign up in 2019, in comparison to 168,500 in 2018, up from 59,500 in 2017!
 We are also seeing an increase in vegan food products as demand for meat-free food in the UK increased by 987% in 2017 and orders of vegan meals grew 388% between 2016 and 2018, the UK’s fastest growing takeaway choice.

 So what does a vegan diet look like?

-A vegan usually follows a plant-based diet, generally no meat, fish or other substances that come directly from killing an animal or from agricultural practices which lead to unnecessary death or suffering of any animal.
+Vegans follow a plant-based diet which does not include meat, fish or other substances that come directly from killing an animal or from agricultural practices which lead to unnecessary death or suffering of any animal.
 Vegans do not eat:

 - dairy products such as cows’ (or other animal) milk